data-preservation-programs/singularity/docs/cli-reference/dataset/remove-wallet.md

-# [alpha] Remove an associated wallet from the dataset
+# Remove an associated wallet from the dataset

 ```
 NAME: